 A short drive south from Cape Vincent brings you to the delightful villages of Three Mile Bay and Chaumont.
 Take in the breathtaking beauty of Chaumont Bay, the largest freshwater bay in the world.
 During the warmer months, there are weekly sailing events.
 The area offers a fine range of campsites, marinas, and boat launches

 The terrain is friendly and the possibilities are endless; here are a few route ideas:

 Follow the lake shore south from Cape Vincent to Henderson Harbor and its sand dunes.
 Bike the Long Sault Parkway (Canada) which crosses a series of islands and parks.
-Explore an island; Wolfe and Howe islands (Canadian)are accessible by ferry.
-Bike a section of the 1000 Islands Parkway (Canada), which has a dedicated paved pike path.
+Explore an island: Wolfe and Howe islands (Canadian)are accessible by ferry.
+Bike a section of the 1000 Islands Parkway (Canada), which has a dedicated paved bike path.
 Tour the historic sites in Sackets Harbor (USA) by bike.

 Looking for bicycle rentals?
-Along the 1000 Islands Parkway, call Misty Isles Lodge at 613-382-4232.
-For more ideas and information, contact other local bike shops and Chambers of Commerce.⇧
+Call Misty Isles Lodge (1000 Islands Parkway) at 613-382-4232.
+For more ideas and information, contact other local bike shops and Chambers of Commerce.